 I made a mega Excel sheet especially for Saving Ninja readers.
 I wanted it to be as simple as possible to track your monthly savings, but also provide the most useful stats possible.
 I even went the extra mile and added some Visual Basic code to calculate the expected time in which you’ll reach financial independence.

-This section of the Excel document also shows lots of useful information based off your savings so far such as total pot worth, total growth and total interest earnt (in the current year).
+This section of the Excel document also shows lots of useful information based on your savings so far such as total pot worth, total growth and total interest earnt (in the current year).

 The next section of the document is where you’ll be updating your total pots each month.
 It will then use these figures to calculate how much interest you’ve earned and how much your pots have grown (or decreased).
 All of the orange boxes are user inputs; the rest is automatic.
 As you can see, the house equity (other than the starting figure) is calculated automatically based on your monthly contribution.